-We did not provide for income taxes for the three and nine months ended September 30, 2009 because we have projected a tax loss for the full year 2009.
-Interest expense and penalties related to unrecognized tax benefits were immaterial for the three and nine months ended September 30, 2009 and 2008.
+We did not provide for income taxes in 2010 because we have projected a tax loss for the full year 2010.
+Interest expense and penalties related to unrecognized tax benefits were immaterial for the first quarter of 2010 and 2009.